-Below is a table of the 50 companies that includes revenue figures for the past three years, plus the percentage increase/decrease between FY2020 and FY2021 and the company’s ranking on the 2021 Top 50.
+Below is a table of the 50 companies that includes revenue figures for the past three years, plus the percentage increase/decrease between FY2021 and FY2022 and each listed company’s ranking on the 2022 Top 50.
 The revenue and percentages listed here are all rounded to the nearest whole number.

 All figures are self-reported, unless noted with an (e), which connotes an FM estimate.
 Estimated numbers are derived from research and analysis, including published reports and previously submitted company data, when available.

-The three-years of revenue figures and addition of last year’s Top 50 placement are intended to provide historical context to the 2021 results, which continued to be impacted of the COVID-19 pandemic.
+The three-years of revenue figures and addition of last year’s Top 50 placement are intended to provide historical context to the 2022 results, tracking how companies are emerging from the COVID-19 pandemic.

 The Top 50 is Food Management's annual comprehensive report generated by exclusive research by FM editors.
 The report provides a company-by-company assessment and select data, including revenues, of the largest contract management firms.
 The Top 50 is limited to companies with significant annual foodservice revenue in onsite markets, though they may also offer additional services.
 These companies have accounts in the traditional noncommercial markets of K-12 schools, healthcare, colleges and B&I, but also have operations in other nontraditional locations, including national parks, recreation centers, corrections facilities, airports and sports arenas, for example.